bengrasty7/ETL-Project/README.md

 - Could potentially group unrelated measurements if the time window is too large
 - May miss out on some data quantity if multiple detections per 10 millisecond

 Note: I initially attempted to use interpolation, but found it to be computationally expensive and slow for our dataset size.
+I also attempted binning, but found it much simpler in code to effectively "bin" by rounding.

 ### Data Exclusion
-Run UUIDs with all null values for any dimension I excluded from feature engineering.
+Run UUIDs with all null values for any relevant dimension for velocity/acceleration I excluded from feature engineering.
 This ensures that we're only working with meaningful, complete data sets.
 Without deeper knowledge of sensors and robots, I can't assume a specific coordinate / force if it's not given

 ### Data Investigation
 The data_investigation.py file contains exploratory data analysis and preliminary processing steps.
 It's recommended to review this file to understand the characteristics and quirks of the dataset before proceeding with the main pipeline.